What is the spiritual meaning of the Spring Equinox?

 Similarly, before one can experience renewal, one must experience death first.

-During this passing phase which occurs during the Spring Equinox is when many people choose to let go of some aspects of their lives that no longer serve them.
+During this passing phase which occurs during the Spring Equinox, many people choose to let go of some aspects of their lives that no longer serve them.

 Shedding these attachments undoubtedly causes discomfort due to the fear associated with change.
 However, by embracing the transformation process, one can invite courage into their heart space so that love may replace fear throughout the transition period.